BallAerospace/COSMOS/_docs_v5/gettingstarted.md

    - You should now have COSMOS installed and a Demo project available that we can make changes to.
 2. Browse to http://localhost:2900
    - The COSMOS Command and Telemetry Server will appear.
 This tool provides real-time information about each "target" in the system.
 Targets are external systems that receive commands and generate telemetry, often over ethernet or serial connections.
 3. Experiment with other COSMOS tools.
+This is a DEMO environment so you can't break anything.
+Some things to try:
    - Use Command Sender to send individual commands.
    - Use Limits Monitor to watch for telemetry limits violations
    - Run some of the example scripts in Script Runner and Test Runner